blinkingtwelve/appelflap/docs/API/cache-publication.md

   - `NOOP` - Don't do anything.
 If the cache state (as observable by Appelflap) is incoherent, a 503 error will be returned.
   - `ENGINE_REBOOT` - Shut down GeckoView (destroying the webapp context - this means an in-webapp caller will never see the response), pack up the settled/stable state, and relaunch GeckoView with its session state restored.
   - `ENGINE_REBOOT_UPON_CONTENTION` - Try reading the cache, only resorting to ENGINE_REBOOT behaviour if contention is taking place.
 This is the default.
+- `overwrite` - Optional query parameter for specifying whether to overwrite any pre-existing bundles.
+Unless `true`, no packup action will take place if the bundle indentity is already available from the bundle repository.

 #### Request headers
 - `Authorization` - see Authentication